-Figure 4: Austrian gas grid in 2030 at the transmission (blue), high-pressure (red) and midpressure (green) pressure levels in all four scenarios.
+Figure 4: Austrian gas grid in 2030 at the transmission (blue), high-pressure (red) and mid-pressure (green) pressure levels in all four scenarios.

-572 The main reason for the slight reduction of the grid length is the use of redundancies and duplicate structures in the grid as a result of declining gas demand.
-Table 3 shows the reduction in the grid length at the high-pressure and midpressure levels in the four scenarios.
+[572] The main reason for the slight reduction of the grid length is the use of redundancies and duplicate structures in the grid as a result of declining gas demand.
+Table 3 shows the reduction in the grid length at the high-pressure and mid-pressure levels in the four scenarios.